iCliniq Logo

 Introduction:

-Urinary tract infections (UTIs) are caused by bacteria in your urinary tract, usually from the skin or rectum, entering the urethra and migrating into the bladder.
-An infection can happen to men and women of all ages, but it is more common in women than in men.
+Urinary tract infections (UTIs) are caused by bacteria in the urinary tract, usually from the skin or rectum, entering the urethra and migrating into the bladder.
+Although infections can happen to men and women of all ages, they are more common in women than in men.
 They can be dangerous if left untreated, especially for pregnant women, young children, and people with weakened immune systems.
-So what causes them?
-How do you detect if you have UTI?
-And when should you seek medical attention?
-Read on for everything you need to know about this condition.

 The most frequent sign of urinary tract infection is pain or burning when urinating.
 Other symptoms include: